liuyuqian2050/PUGTA/README.md

 ## Input

-ProtHint inputs consist of:

-* Genomic sequence from the target species in multi-FASTA format
+* Genomic sequence from the target species in FASTA format
-* Reference protein sequences in multi-FASTA format

 The tool is applicable to complete as well as draft genome assemblies.
 Every sequence needs to have a unique ID (first word of a FASTA header is used for ID).
 Examples of valid FASTA headers: